 This has been a year of outstanding growth of this club, it is due to the efforts not only of members of your committee but also remarkably by non-committee members who have come forward voluntarily.
 Your club has benefitted this year by these very special people, I am not going to mention names, I believe that you all know who they are.
-I salute them, The slogan "its our club lets use it" is coming true this year.
+I salute them, The slogan "it's our club lets use it" is coming true this year.

 The year began with shock and sadness in the loss of our previous Commodore, Petr Muzik, a classic sailor, an admirable Commodore, a man we admired.
-We also sadly lost our Rear Commodore Catering who served he club the previous year and part of this year.
+We also sadly lost our Rear Commodore Catering who served the club the previous year and part of this year.

 The finances of your club have been excellently controlled by a steady hand on the tiller of our financial officer.
-I won’t anticipate the financial report which you will receive shortly but highlight only that the club balance sheet has crept over one million rands for the first time, income has exceeded expenditure for the year.
+I don't anticipate the financial report which you will receive shortly but highlight only that the club balance sheet has crept over one million rands for the first time, income has exceeded expenditure for the year.
 About one hundred thousand rands has been converted into fixed assets, for your enjoyment, here in the kitchen and the boma, also legal compliance of the electrical connections.
-Rigorous controls of the bar finances has achieved stock control variances very low.
+Rigorous controls of the bar finances have achieved stock control variances very low.

 - The River Riddle (cancelled due to lack of support)